Milan's new metro line project

 M4 Metro stops

 The completion of work on the first Linate-Forlanini section brings the M4 project closer to a number that alone tells how the project will impact Lombardy's capital city.
-12 minutes is the time that, once Milan M4’s entire route from Linate to San Babila is completed, it will take to connect the airport to the city centre on board the new "Blue Line" trains.
+12 minutes is the time that takes to travel from the Linate airport to San Babila, in the city centre, on board the new "Blue Line" trains.

 Linate is one of the metro’s two terminals, the ends of those 15 kilometres of track that, through 21 stations, run along the east-west direction of the city, reaching the other terminal at San Cristoforo.
-Thus, the M4 is also set to become the airport's metro line, a strategic infrastructure reducing distances in Milan and also bringing the city closer to the rest of Italy and Europe.
+The M4 is the airport's metro line, a strategic infrastructure reducing distances in Milan and also bringing the city closer to the rest of Italy and Europe.

 M4 Metro: a premium supply chain that will change Milan's mobility

-Construction of the M4 required a supply chain 1,196 companies, including suppliers and subcontractors, working to bring Milan closer to Europe in a project that will change Milan's mobility, encouraging the constant participation of the citizens.
+Construction of the M4 required a supply chain of about 1,300 companies, including suppliers and subcontractors, working to bring Milan closer to Europe in a project that will change Milan's mobility, encouraging the constant participation of the citizens.

 Milano Est Ovest